What is Experiential Learning?

 A pedagogical practice whereby students gain new knowledge, skills and abilities due to the intentional application of classroom learning in a workplace or simulated workplace setting.
 Experiential learning opportunities are grounded in an intentional learning cycle and clearly defined learning outcomes.
 They engage students actively in creating knowledge and critically reflecting on their experiences, allowing them to understand how to transfer their knowledge and skills to future endeavours.

-The Ontario Ministry of Training, Colleges and Universities (MTCU) has identified six criteria that must be met in order for an activity to be considered EL:
+The Ontario Ministry of Colleges and Universities (MCU) has identified six criteria that must be met in order for an activity to be considered EL:

 - The student must be in a workplace or a simulated workplace.